andleb/derivatives/README.md

 # derivatives
-Approximately based on M. Joshi's C++ Design Patterns and Derivatives Pricing
+Approximately based on M. Joshi's C++ Design Patterns and Derivatives Pricing, making use of updated paradigms wherever possible.